-- Increase the number of income-restricted affordable housing units, especially for lowand-moderate-income households. - Aligned with current county policy, new developments should provide at least 12.5 percent Moderately Priced Dwelling Units (MPDUs). - Prioritize MPDUs and two- and three-bedroom units for residential development projects as a top public benefit for the Optional Development Method in the Commercial/Residential family of zones (C/R) to provide additional affordable housing that is needed within the Plan Area. - The city and county should work with property owners to potentially obtain incentives, like a Payment In Lieu of Taxes (PILOT), to help make new affordable housing developments feasible and spur the production of more affordable housing. - Explore and leverage partnerships with public, private, non-profit, philanthropic, and religious institutions and pursue incentives to preserve and expand housing affordability in the Plan Area and to enable properties to redevelop as mixed-income communities serving a broad spectrum of incomes when appropriate. - When public properties are redeveloped with a residential component, strive to maximize the percentage of affordable housing units, particularly for households at or below 50 percent of Area Median Income (AMI). - When feasible, developers of private residential projects should collaborate with non-profit partners, of Takoma Park, and the Department of Housing and Community Affairs (DHCA) to reach deeper levels of affordability by providing affordable housing below 65 percent of the Area Median Income (AMI). - Support the development of permanent and temporary supportive housing for unhoused populations in the Plan Area.
+- Increase the number of income-restricted affordable housing units, especially for lowand-moderate-income households. - Aligned with current county policy, new developments should provide at least 12.5 percent Moderately Priced Dwelling Units (MPDUs). - Prioritize MPDUs and two- and three-bedroom units for residential development projects as a top public benefit for the Optional Development Method in the Commercial/Residential family of zones (C/R) to provide additional affordable housing that is needed within the Plan Area. - The city and county should work with property owners to potentially obtain incentives, like a Payment In Lieu of Taxes (PILOT), to help make new affordable housing developments feasible and spur the production of more affordable housing. - Explore and leverage partnerships with public, private, non-profit, philanthropic, and religious institutions and pursue incentives to preserve and expand housing affordability in the Plan Area and to enable properties to redevelop as mixed-income communities serving a broad spectrum of incomes. - When public properties are redeveloped with a residential component, provide a minimum of 30 percent MPDUs, with 15 percent affordable to households earning at the standard MPDU level of 65-70 percent or less of Area Median Income (AMI) and 15 percent affordable to households at or below 50 percent of Area Median Income (AMI).

+- When feasible, developers of private residential projects should collaborate with nonprofit partners, of Takoma Park, and the Department of Housing and Community Affairs (DHCA) to reach deeper levels of affordability by providing affordable housing below 65 percent of the Area Median Income (AMI). - Support the development of permanent and temporary supportive housing for unhoused populations in the Plan Area.